Check Your Head

-Check Your Head is the third studio album by the American hip hop group Beastie Boys, released on April 21, 1992, by Grand Royal and Capitol Records.
+Check Your Head is the third studio album by the American hip-hop group Beastie Boys, released on April 21, 1992, by Grand Royal and Capitol Records.
 It was their first album in three years, following Paul's Boutique (1989), and was recorded at the G-Son Studios in Atwater Village in 1991 under the guidance of producer Mario Caldato Jr., the group's third producer in as many albums.
 Less sample-heavy than their previous records, the album features instrumental contributions from all three members: Adam Horovitz on guitar, Adam Yauch on bass guitar, and Mike Diamond on drums.

 The album was re-released in a number of formats in 2009, with 16 B-sides and rarities, as well as a commentary track, included as bonus material.
 It is one of the albums profiled in the 2007 book Check the Technique, which includes a track-by-track breakdown by Diamond, Yauch, Horovitz, Caldato, and frequent Beasties collaborator Money Mark.

 Background

 Check Your Head was the first Beastie Boys album to be fully co-produced by Mario Caldato Jr., who had been an engineer on Paul's Boutique and was credited as producer on that album's track "Ask for Janice".
 It also marked the first appearance on one of their albums of keyboardist Money Mark, who became a regular collaborator of the band.

 The album was somewhat of a return by the Beastie Boys to their punk roots.
-It featured the trio playing their own instruments on the majority of the album, for the first time on record since their early EPs, due to the commercial failure of Paul's Boutique.
-This inspired photographer Glen E. Friedman to shoot photos of the Beasties with their instrument cases, one of which was used as the cover of the album.
+It featured the trio playing their own instruments on the majority of the album, for the first time on record since their early EPs, due to the commercial failure of the sample-dominated Paul's Boutique.
+Additionally, the band was influenced to play instruments on this album by Dutch group Urban Dance Squad; with Mike D on drums, Yauch on bass, Horovitz on guitar and Money Mark on keyboards.
+Mario Caldato, Jr., who had helped in the production of Paul's Boutique, engineered the record and became a longtime collaborator with the band, producing their albums throughout the 90s.

+This shift inspired photographer Glen E. Friedman to shoot photos of the Beasties with their instrument cases, one of which was used as the cover of the album.
 Supposedly, a trading card for Norman Schwarzkopf Jr. from a set of Desert Storm trading cards was the inspiration for the album's title.

+Music

+After the sampledelia-inspired direction of their previous album, the band looked back to their punk roots while still keeping with the experimental direction of Paul's Boutique.
+The album includes funk and jazz inspired songs such as "Lighten Up" and "Something's Got to Give".
+The band returned to their hardcore punk roots for the song "Time for Livin'", a cover of a 1974 Sly and the Family Stone song.
+The addition of instruments and the harder rock sound of the album could be considered a precursor to the nu metal genre of music to come out in the later half of the 1990s.